East Coast Railway Infrastructure Protection Projects ECRIPP

 -

-Once public consultation 1 is complete, all feedback and submissions received will be reviewed and assessed as part of the finalisation of the Preferred Option and design development for public consultation 2.
+Once the public consultation process is complete, all feedback and submissions received will be reviewed and assessed as part of the finalisation of the of the Preferred Scheme for public consultation 2.
+Further public consultation on the preferred scheme will be undertaken in 2025.

 -